 Connection between oral health and overall body health:

-The mouth is like a window through which everything finds its way inside the body.
+What is oral health, The mouth is like a window through which everything finds its way inside the body.
 Often many diseases present their initial symptoms as oral lesions.
 For example, in AIDS or diabetes, mouth lesions or other oral problems are first to appear.
 Moreover, the Academy of General Dentistry suggests that more than 90% of all systemic diseases produce oral signs and symptoms.
 This states that if you find something unusual happening in your mouth, it is an alarm for checkup.

 Moreover, the quality of oral secretions such as saliva is helpful to determine the health of a body.
 It can be seen that a swab of saliva helps in detecting various processes occurring in a body.
 For example, a stress response in a newborn can be checked by the cortisol levels in his/her saliva.
 Protein in saliva can be used to monitor bone loss occurred due to osteoporosis.
 Also, salivary swab helps in detecting and measuring illegal drug use, environmental toxins, hormones, and antibodies indicating hepatitis or HIV infection.
 Unarguably Everyone, in the recent days of this pandemic, has seen how a salivary swab became a useful diagnostic tool in the detection of novel Coronavirus (Covid-19) in the body.